italoosorio/SilkBuilder-Doc/js_object/Modal.js.md

 <a name="Modal+open"></a>

 ### open()
-Opens the modal dialgo.
+Opens the modal dialog.
 Similar to show.

 **Kind**: instance method of [<code>Modal</code>](#Modal)
 <a name="Modal+setBody"></a>